K-PaaS/application-platform-guide-eng/install/service/mysql.md

 ### <div id='1.2'> 1.2.
 Range
-The installation scope was written based on the basic installation to verify the MySQL service pack.
+The installation range was written based on the basic installation to verify the MySQL service pack.

 ### <div id='1.3'> 1.3.
 References
 BOSH Document: [http://bosh.io](http://bosh.io)